YahooArchive/daytona/README.md

 * Email notification with test status and summary
 * Customizable harness for any application or load/performance test
 * Comparison of multiple tests in tabular or graphical format
-* Suitable for being deployed as a hosted service
+* Suitable to be deployed as a hosted service
 * Installation scripts for docker-compose and bare metal
 * Sample harness and test data loaded at installation
 * Mobile-friendly design